Extended convexity and uniqueness of minimizers for interaction energies: Fourier representation of the interaction energy

-\begin{proof} Since $W$ is a tempered distribution, $\hat{W}$ is well-defined as a tempered distribution.
+\begin{proof}[Proof of Theorem \ref{thm_convFou1}] Since $W$ is a tempered distribution, $\hat{W}$ is well-defined as a tempered distribution.
 Let $\mu$ be a compactly supported signed measure with $E[|\mu|]<\infty$.
 We take a mollifier $\phi_\epsilon$ and a truncation function $\Phi_R$ (see the last paragraph of Section \ref{sec_intro}).
 Define

 Notice that both $(W\Phi_R)*(\mu*\phi_\epsilon)$ and $\mu*\phi_\epsilon$ are $L^2$ functions.
 Therefore we may apply the Plancherel identity to get

 We first fix $\epsilon$, and notice that $f_{\epsilon,R}$ is constant in $R$ for sufficiently large $R$, and equal to